 Weathering the Storm: Personal Crisis Management TipsAutumn 2014 – Cancer Connection Magazine

 On occasion, we share the inspirational story of a cancer survivor.
-For this edition, we are pleased to share a narrative from 61-year old Ronald J. Levine (right), a partner in the Princeton office of the Herrick, Feinstein LLP law firm, where he is co-chair of the Litigation Department.
+For this edition, we are pleased to share a narrative from Ronald J. Levine (right), a partner in the Newark office of the Herrick, Feinstein LLP law firm, where he is co-chair of the Litigation Department.
 Diagnosed in 2007 with Hodgkin's lymphoma, Levine – who is also a member of the Rutgers Cancer Institute of New Jersey Director's Advisory Board – looked to the strategies he used with clients in handling a crisis and applied them to his battle with cancer.

 2007, I was marking my 30th year of practicing law, representing companies in high visibility product liability claims.
 I also was busy advising clients, and giving lectures, on the topic of crisis management, having learned first-hand that companies are not always given a sixty-day notice that a crisis is coming.
 That summer, when I was diagnosed with Hodgkin's lymphoma, it was quite a shock, especially since I had been feeling generally fine, working out regularly, and had no real symptoms.

 I now had a major crisis – my own.
 It was unexpected and certainly not part of my "plan."
 A husband and father to two daughters, with concerned parents and in-laws, and a senior partner in a major law firm, I had many responsibilities.